AbhishekGowda28/daily-coding/100-js-algo/README.md

 ---
 # Problem 21

-Given a string, find the shortest possible string which can be achieved by adding characters to the end of initial string to make it a palindrome.
-**Example**
-For st = "abcdc", the output should be buildPalindrome(st) = "abcdcba".

----
-# Problem 22

 Given two cells on the standard chess board, determine whether they have the same color or not.
 **Example**
 For cell1 = "A1" and cell2 = "C3", the output should be